-A Mississippi KC-130T Hercules crashed has killing 16 people, including 15 Marines and one Navy corpsman.
+A Mississippi KC-130T Hercules crashed has killed 16 people, including 15 Marines and one Navy corpsman.
 The crash occurred around 4:00 p.m.
-CST on Monday, July 10, when a U.S. the military refueling tanker crashed into a soybean field in Mississippi.
+CST on Monday, July 10, when the U.S. the military refueling tanker crashed into a soybean field in Mississippi.
 U.S. Sen. Thom Tillis of North Carolina where the plane was from, said the crash is a reminder of the dangers military personnel regularly face.
 An investigation into what caused the crash is underway.

 Military Plane Left North Carolina For California

 The KC-130T Hercules departed the Marine Corps Air Station Cherry Point, North Carolina, and was taking people and equipment to Naval Air Field El Centro, California, when it crashed into a field near Itta Bena, Mississippi.
-Also on board the flight, according to the Marine Corps, were the personal weapons and small-arms ammunition regularly carried by military personnel.
+Also onboard the flight, according to the Marine Corps, were the personal weapons and small-arms ammunition regularly carried by military personnel.